 Another name for this method is basal-bolus therapy, or tight control.

 The person must make daily calculations to keep their glucose levels as close to their target level as they can.

 Intensive insulin therapy compensates in real-time for factors that may affect blood glucose levels and insulin sensitivity.

 There are three main parts to an intensive insulin plan:

-To calculate nutritional insulin, divide the grams of carbs in the meal by the grams of carbs that one unit of insulin breaks down.
+Nutritional insulin: This is a mealtime dose, which the person calculates according to the number of carbohydrates the meal will contain.
+To calculate the dose, the person should divide the number of grams of carb in the meal by the grams of carbs that one unit of insulin breaks down.

 Good blood sugar control can prevent complications from developing, and can help people to live a healthier and longer life.

 Doctors no longer recommend using a sliding scale, but there are several other options to choose from.